MichaelJMerritt/Portfolio/README.md

 ![Image of Mortality 2020](https://michaeljmerritt.github.io/Portfolio/Images/mort02.jpg)

-Choosing 2021 shows that overall mortality in the US in the second year of the pandemic is on track to exceed 2020.
+Choosing 2021 shows that overall mortality in the US in the second year of the pandemic has exceeded 2020.
+From the looks of the data it appears as if the December numbers have not yet stabilized so I expect that the total will continue to rise for a few more weeks.

 ![Image of Mortality 2021](https://michaeljmerritt.github.io/Portfolio/Images/mort03.jpg)